krishna-panchap/163-Final-Project/README.md

 Required packages:
-pandas, numpy, requests, BeautifulSoup, typing, os, seaborn, matplotlib, keras, tensorflow
+pandas, numpy, requests, BeautifulSoup, typing, os, seaborn, matplotlib, keras, tensorflow, re

 A brief note: the utils file contains utilities such as easy time series transformations used throughout the scripts.
+The testing file tests the html parsing requred to scrape the tables of Wikipedia

 Run the scripts as follows:
 1. scrape_war_wiki constructs a list of wars dataset from Wikipedia pages which